Zephlandia/stock-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.2.

+Note: This was build using the free API version of AlphaVantage (https://www.alphavantage.co).
+This means it is limited to 5 api calls per minute, which can affect the data being returned if the application makes several fast subsequent calls or page refreshes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.